 - 1. What is the difference between a UI used as binary input versus the dedicated binary input?
+Read about these inputs in the manual to give a complete answer.
 When would you use one versus the other? - 2.
 What does it mean for a device to sink current?